 Ranger School in their 40's - very few do so in their 30's.)
 His Ranger class started with 240 students and graduated 90.

-He was the only member of the Navy in his class (3 were Marines, 3 were Air Force.)
 Despite some injuries especially to his back and feet, he completed training on his first try and is one of the oldest graduates of Ranger School since its founding in 1950.
-Ranger School graduates are awarded, and authorized to wear, the coveted Ranger tab - less than 1% of the Army are graduates of Ranger School.

 He was also awarded the Ranger School Leadership Honorman Award from General John LeMoyne, the brother of SEAL Admiral Irve LeMoyne.
 This Honorman Award was sponsored by the Association of the US Army (AUSA) and nicknamed the "Go-to guy" Award for the student who instructors & classmates reached out to more often to help solve problems among the students.